google/flax/docs/guides/flax_basics.md

 Basic usage of Optax is straightforward:

-1. Choose an optimization method (e.g. `optax.adam`).
+1. Choose an optimization method (e.g. `optax.sgd`).
-2. Create optimizer state from parameters (for the Adam optimizer, this state will contain the [momentum values](https://optax.readthedocs.io/en/latest/api.html#optax.adam)).
+2. Create optimizer state from parameters.
 3. Compute the gradients of your loss with `jax.value_and_grad()`.
 4. At every iteration, call the Optax `update` function to update the internal optimizer state and create an update to the parameters.
 Then add the update